AKSW/LODVader/README.md

 To check you datasets status, you can access:
 `http://localhost:9090/LODVader/api?datasetStatus=http://lod-cloud.net/data/void.ttl`

-Finaly, you can access the RDF data about the discovered linksets via:
+Finally, you can access the RDF data about the discovered linksets via:
 `http://localhost:9090/LODVader/api?retrieveDataset=http://lod-cloud.net/`